JonoB/Flare-Form/readme.md

 In order for this to work, the field names for your forms MUST have the same names as your database fields.
 If they are not the same, then Formly has no idea how to connect the two together.

-You can ofcourse, pr-populate fields manually if you wish:
+You can of course, populate fields manually if you wish:
  ```php
 // Pass the default values to Formly
 $form = Formly::make(array('start_date' => date('Y-m-d')));